-- 9. Fund Specific Information (in '000, except for (a)) - (a) Fund Formation and Series Information
+9. Fund Specific Information (in '000, except for (a))

+(a) Fund Formation and Series Information
-Series Inception/ Reinstatement Date Minimum Investment (\$) Management fee (%) Administration fee (%) 5

-Series A 1,6 June 16, 2021 500 1.80 0.15

-Series F June 16, 2021 500 0.80 0.15
+Series Inception/ Reinstatement Date Minimum Investment (\$) Management fee (%) 4 Administration fee (%) 4 Series A 1 October 30, 2020 150,000 1.80 0.15 Series F 2 October 30, 2020 150,000 0.80 0.15 Series I ^{2,3,4} October 30, 2020 150,000 - 0.15 Series Private Wealth 5 October 30, 2020 0.15

-Series FT June 16, 2021 500 0.80 0.15

-Series I June 16, 2021 500 - 0.15

-Series IT June 16, 2021 500 - 0.15

-Series Private Wealth 7 June 16, 2021 - - 0.15

-Series T 1,3 June 16, 2021 500 1.80 0.15

-- 1 Series A and T are the only series subject to sales charges.
-Securities may be subject to a negotiated fee of up to 5% at time of initial purchase. - A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
+1 Series A is the only series subject to sales charges.
+Securities may be subject to a negotiated fee of up to 5% at time of initial purchase.

+A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
 The fee may be collected by Counsel from the investor's account through redemption of securities and remitted to the dealer at the investor's request.
-Alternatively, the dealer may collect it directly from the investor. - This series is designed for investors who want to receive a monthly cash distribution at an annualized rate of up to 6% per year. - The management fee for this series is 0.80% and is payable directly to Counsel generally through the monthly redemption of securities. - Counsel may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors.
-Individual investors may be eligible for a management fee reduction subject to meeting certain requirements as discussed in the Fund's Simplified Prospectus. - This series is designed for investors who want to receive a fixed per security monthly distribution. - There are no management fees for Series Private Wealth.
+Alternatively, the dealer may collect it directly from the investor.

+3 The management fee for this series is 0.80% and is payable directly to Counsel generally through the monthly redemption of securities.

+4 Counsel may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors.
+Individual investors may be eligible for a management fee reduction subject to meeting certain requirements as discussed in the Fund's Simplified Prospectus.

+5 There are no management fees for Series Private Wealth.
 An investor must enter into an agreement to participate in a discretionary managed program offered by IPC Securities Corporation and agree to pay certain asset-based fees.